UPDATED: JULY 05, 2023 | 2 MIN READ

 Deducting health insurance premiums if you’re self-employed

 You may be eligible to deduct the cost of your health insurance premiums on your federal income tax return.
-To take advantage of this deduction, you must first determine whether you are eligible.
+You must first determine whether you are eligible to take advantage of this deduction.
 Generally, you must have earned income from self-employment and established a health plan for yourself or your family.

-Once you have determined that you are eligible to deduct your medical insurance premiums, you must calculate the deduction amount.
+Once you have determined that you can deduct your medical insurance premiums, you must calculate the deduction amount.
 You can subtract any pre-tax contributions or employer-subsidized portion of your health plan from the total cost of your health insurance premiums.

 This amount is deductible from your taxable income.
 Additionally, you can deduct other health-related expenses, such as long-term care insurance.